Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

-This type of targeting allows you to create multiple audiences that show different intent to then target specific ads to them for a specific amount of time through the AdWords Display Network.
+This type of targeting allows you to create multiple audiences that show different intent to then target specific ads to them for a specific amount of time through the Google Ads Display Network.

-You can create your remarketing audiences in Google Analytics to import into your AdWords account, or you can create them within your Shared Library in your AdWords account too.
+You can create your remarketing audiences in Google Analytics to import into your Google Ads account.
+You can create them within your Google Ads account’s Shared Library too.

 Want to just target people based on their gender, age, and/or parental status?